-NOTICE: The NOS Pro Fogger systems are not intended for use on hatchback type vehicles without the use of a NOS External Aluminum Blow-Down Tube and Racer Safety Pressure Relief Cap.
-See website or current catalog for correct part numbers.
+NOTICE: The NOS Pro Fogger Kit is not intended for use on hatchback type vehicles without the use of NOS part numbers 16160NOS (External Aluminum Blow-Down Tube) and 16166NOS (Racer Safety Pressure Relief Cap).

 HAZARDS DEFINED

 This manual presents step-by-step instructions that describe the process of installing your NOS Nitrous Oxide Injection System.
 These procedures provide a framework for installation and operation of this kit.
 Parts are referenced by name and number to avoid confusion.
 Within the instructions, you are advised of potential hazards, pitfalls, and problems to avoid.
 The following examples explain the various hazard levels: